chinchang/ask-me-anything/README.md

 # Ask Me Anything

 Open an issue to ask me anything.
-I have descent experience in following things:
+I have decent experience in following things:

 - HTML
 - CSS